shirishinamdar/shirishinamdar.github.io/_posts/2025-02-06-tripwire-hids-on-kali.md

 ![Tripwire installation in progress.](/assets/img/blog/tripwire-hids-on-kali/image1.png)

-For the passphrases used in this lab:
+For the passphrases used in this project:

 - Site key passphrase: `abcd`
 - Local key passphrase: `1234`